openstarslab/spark/.github/ISSUE_TEMPLATE/Question.md

 ## Example code
 <!--
-If your question is about code that you've written, provide a short and clear example of what you're trying to accomplish.
+If your question is about modules that you've written, provide a short and clear example of what you're trying to accomplish.
 Try to keep this as short as possible.
 If able, please provide an example outside of any framework you are using.
 This will help us to quickly respond to your question.